maialenz/WetPaws/README.md

 ## ACKNOWLEDGEMENTS

+- To Scott from Tutor support for trying to give me ideas on how to create a solution to send the user feedback once they sent the form.

+- To Tim from Tutor support for helping me fixing my issues with the form submission and helping me get back on track when I was stuck on unachiavable goals.

 - To Gerard McBride for all the saturdays spent giving us extra lessons to help us understand and perfect our code and use of the technologies.
 Thank you!

 - To Pawshake.ie for giving me some real ideas at the begining of the planning, on how a pet sitting company should portray themselves and the type of services a dog sitting company offers in real life.

 ---